 Designers and creatives are increasingly using the ephemeral Instagram Stories – which disappear after 24 hours – to promote their brand, show off another side of their design portfolio, expand their reach and sell their products.

-There are now 300 million daily Story users, suggesting that around 60 per cent of Instagram's total users are using Stories, and people are spending more time than ever on the platform.
+There are now 400 million people using Stories every day, 80 per cent of Instagram's one billion users follow at least one business, and people are spending more time than ever on the platform.

-As one in five organic Stories from businesses lead to a direct message, it's no wonder that brands are starting to focus more time and money on this area of Instagram.
+As one in five organic Stories from businesses lead to a direct message, it's no wonder that brands are focusing more time and money on this area of Instagram.

-But using Stories well isn't just a case of taking the odd selfie, and the interface can be tricky to get to grips with at first.
-How do make the most of Stories' rich features and ensure you're adding value to your feed and your brand without annoying your followers?
+But using Stories well isn't just a case of taking the odd selfie, or showcasing the best of your graphic design portfolio, and the interface can be tricky to get to grips with at first.
+How do make the most of Stories' rich features and ensure you're adding value to your brand without annoying your followers?
 Read on to find out...

 01. Consider sponsored vs free

 But you don't necessarily need to create a paid campaign to reap the benefits of Stories.
-Marylou Faure – a French freelance illustrator based in London, who has over 37,000 followers – may be new to using Stories, but she's already noticed their impact.
+Marylou Faure – a French freelance illustrator based in London, who has over 56,000 followers – noticed the impact of using Stories straight away.

 "Usually my Stories do better than my normal posts when it comes to products I'm trying to sell," she says.
 "It might be that my followers are a bit more open to seeing my self-promotion in my Stories than in my posts."